Fumiko’s War Story: Goodbye cruel world

 Dismissing someone on the spot is not an easy thing.
 It is awkward and challenging.
 But I felt my client addressed the matter in a very professional way.
 After we left the informant’s home, I saw that my client stepped away from the rest of the group and approached the interpreter, to talk with her about why she had done that.
 From a distance, the interpreter appeared calm.
 I assumed that despite the situation, she took things well.

 Soon after this interview the study was complete and my clients went back to the States.
 But four days later, in the middle of the night, I received an international call: it was my client.
 I called her back.
 She told me that she received an email from that interpreter and I should read this as soon as possible.
 In the email, the interpreter has written eloquently about how humiliated she was on that day.
 This email was in fact a suicide note, telling us “I have no choice but to kill myself.”

 I felt like someone had hit my head real hard.
 There was a tremendous rush of anxiety, anger, and confusion.
 How could this happen?
 What did we do wrong?
 Why is she reacting this way?
 Despite of the odd hours, we frantically called her and her agency.
 After three or four hours we confirmed there was nothing wrong with her.
 We learned it was simply her way of expressing her anger and making sure we felt sorry for her.

 “Lip!
-Lip my stockings!” a Japanese call girl shouts in the film Lost in Translation, as she forces Bill Murray, the American celebrity actor, to ‘rip’ her stockings in his hotel room.
-The combination of an exposure to foreign culture and the wrong mediation can generate confusion, frustration, and often times, laughter.
+Lip my stockings!” a Japanese call girl shouts in the film Lost in Translation, as she forces the American celebrity actor played by Bill Murray to ‘rip’ her stockings in his hotel room.
+The combination of an exposure to foreign culture and the wrong interpretation can generate confusion, frustration, and often times, laughter.
 But on that day, it was mostly confusion that the experience brought me.
-Sometimes, a foreignness actually takes place from the society within, making you feel so much more foreign towards the culture of your own.
+Sometimes we experience foreignness in our own culture.